jakirsoftware/Foss-Browser/README.md

 ----
 ### Bookmarks filter

 Organize your bookmarks with filters.
-You can set custom colors and names for each filter.
+You can set custom names for each filter.
 Long press the bookmark icon in the toolbar to get fast access to your favorite bookmarks.

 ----
 ### Gestures